evennia/evennia/evennia/game_template/server/README.md

 This subdirectory holds the configuration modules for the server.
 With them you can change how Evennia operates and also plug in your own functionality to replace the default.
 You usually need to restart the server to apply changes done here.
-The most importand file is the file `settings.py´ which is the main configuration file of Evennia.
+The most important file is the file `settings.py` which is the main configuration file of Evennia.

 ## server/logs/